 Cotton Plant in Woodruff County, Arkansas — The American South (West South Central)

 Location.
-35° 0.273′ N, 91° 15.17′ W. Marker is in Cotton Plant, Arkansas, in Woodruff County.
-Marker is on West Main Street (Arkansas Route 38) east of Elm, on the right when traveling east.
+35° 0.495′ N, 91° 15.493′ W. Marker is in Cotton Plant, Arkansas, in Woodruff County.
+Marker is on Arkansas Route 306 north of Cemetery Road, on the right when traveling north.
+Located at Cotton Plant Memorial Cemetery.
 Touch for map.
-Marker is at or near this postal address: 279 West Main Street, Cotton Plant AR 72036, United States of America.
+Marker is in this post office area: Cotton Plant AR 72036, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on April 16, 2018.
-This page originally submitted on April 16, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 60 times since then.
-Photos: 1, 2, 3. submitted on April 16, 2018, by Mark Hilton of Montgomery, Alabama.
+This page was last revised on April 13, 2018.
+It was originally submitted on April 13, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 169 times since then and 14 times this year.
+Photos: 1, 2. submitted on April 13, 2018, by Mark Hilton of Montgomery, Alabama.